 A single object layer also ensures API compatibility since each location is actually running the same object storage technology.
 It also means that if the multi-cloud object storage system supports NFS and SMB, then those protocols are now fundamentally multi-cloud as well.

 The use cases and justification for on-premises object storage and external cloud storage will vary from organization to organization.
 But, almost all organizations will need to leverage the multiple locations.
 For example, some organizations will want to move data to the cloud temporarily for processing and then bring it back on-premises for long-term storage.
 Others will want to control the growth of on-premises storage and use the cloud for long-term retention.
 The advantage of a multi-cloud object storage system is that it fulfills the needs of both use cases.

-To learn more about using multi-cloud storage register for our live webinar, “Cloud Storage vs. On-Premises Storage“, and learn how the new world of multi-cloud storage coupled with scalable on-premises storage can:
+To learn more about using multi-cloud storage register for our on demand webinar, “Cloud Storage vs. On-Premises Storage“, and learn how the new world of multi-cloud storage coupled with scalable on-premises storage can:

 - Achieve limitless scalability and seamless capacity expansion

 - Enable unified data management across clouds and on-premises